roy-mainak/GFET-Fabrication-Characterization-Project/README.md

 # GFET Fabrication & Characterization Project

 This project documents the fabrication and electrical characterization of a Graphene Field-Effect Transistor (GFET).
-Emphasis is placed on clear data handling, analysis reproducibility, and visualization workflows that reflect good engineering practices.
-The project combines Excel-based manual charting with Python scripting for automation and repeatability.
+Emphasis is placed on reproducible analysis, precise documentation, and cross-tool workflows using both Excel and Python.
+The data and insights here reflect good engineering practice relevant to semiconductor process monitoring and quality control.

-The device was fabricated using:
+The GFET device was fabricated using:

-* **Photolithography** for pattern definition
+* **Photolithography** for patterning electrodes
 * **E-beam PVD** for metal deposition
-* **Bubbling transfer** of CVD-grown graphene onto SiO₂/Si substrates
+* **Bubbling transfer** of CVD-grown graphene onto SiO₂/Si substrate

 ---

-## 📊 Objective
+## 🎯 Objective

-To characterize the transfer curve (Drain Current vs. Gate Voltage) of a fabricated GFET and present the results using both manual and automated analysis methods.
+To extract and visualize the **transfer characteristics** (Drain Current vs. Gate Voltage) of a fabricated GFET using both manual (Excel) and automated (Python) workflows.

 ---